gek169/gek169/README.md

 The project I feel is of the most interest as a Computer Science topic is my own architecture and programming language, SISA16, which I devised as a way of writing cross-platform low-level code.
 It is a von-neumann architecture capable of self-modifying code.
 It has no memory mapping unit, nor privilege levels but still has the ability to fully sandbox its own execution- sort of like a privilege ring.
 If I had to describe it, I'd call it a "cut-down overclocked M68k" or perhaps a "65c02 on steroids".
 It is almost as fast as the V8 javascript engine for equivalent asm.js style code on the same CPU (every operation has an |0 to force 32 bit ops to be generated... yada yada), although for most tasks Sisa16 is faster, due to sisa16 not using syscalls or mallocs where a javascript engine spams them.

 I am currently working on an improved architecture designed for high performance JIT and a true "cross-platform assembly language" called "CISCY".
-I estimate it will outperform sisa16 by a factor of two or maybe even three when i'm finished.
-It should be on github this year, but I am making no promises.
-I am hoping it will be a viable programming language for OSdev and that is indeed one of my goals- a full kernel written almost entirely in my own assembly language, which can run on almost any architecture.
-I believe in James Gosling's vision of "Replacing CPU hardware", I simply think Java took some wrong turns.
+However, I still write Sisa16 code.

 ### Yes, I know the basics of devops and web development